Barquillo: Latin America

 In Argentina and Chile, cylindrical barquillos filled with dulce de leche, chocolate, or other sweet fillings are known as cuchuflís (Chile) or cubanitos (Argentina).

 Asia

 Barquillos in the Philippines lack the grid-pattern of traditional Spanish barquillos.
 They are thinner and are usually rolled into elongated cylindrical shapes.
-Philippine barquillos are most strongly associated with the city of Iloilo, particularly to the Deocampo bakery, which has been commercially mass-producing barquillos since 1896.
+Philippine barquillos are most strongly associated with the city of Iloilo, particularly to the Deocampo bakery in the district of Jaro, which has been commercially mass-producing barquillos since 1896.

 A notable variant of barquillo is the Filipino barquiron (also spelled barqueron), which are barquillos filled with polvorón and crushed peanuts, cashew nuts, or pili nuts.
 It originates from the city of Iloilo.
 Other variants of Philippine barquillos include those flavored with ube, pandan leaves, and carrots, which are bright purple, green, and orange in color, respectively.

 In Hong Kong, biscuit rolls are made of wheat flour, butter, egg, sugar, and vanilla flavour.